nl3769/caroSegDeep/README.md

 ## How to segment the _IMC_?

-Two modes are proposed to segment the _IMC_ _i_) a semi-automatic method which means that a homemade GUI is used to detect the _FW_ _ii_) a fully automatic method which means that results of the far wall detection are used to initialize the methods for _IMC_ segmentation, if the _FW_ prediction doesn't exist in the searching directory then the homemade GUI is automatically used.
+Two modes are proposed to segment the _IMC_ _i_) a semi-automatic method which means that a homemade GUI is used to detect the _FW_ _ii_) a "fully automatic" method which means that results of the far wall detection are used to initialize the methods for _IMC_ segmentation, if the _FW_ prediction doesn't exist in the searching directory then the homemade GUI is automatically used.

 The script uses the previous trained model named _CUBS_wall.h5_.
-If you do not train the model, you can download a pretrained one by clicking  <a href="https://www.dropbox.com/s/54z21vfm1lmqiyq/IMC_custom_dilated_unet.h5?dl=0">here</a> then copy it in **_EXAMPLE/TRAINED_MODEL_**
+If you do not train the model, you can download a pretrained one by clicking  <a href="https://www.dropbox.com/s/54z21vfm1lmqiyq/IMC_custom_dilated_unet.h5?dl=0">here</a> then copy it in **_EXAMPLE/TRAINED_MODEL_**. \

-Then modify the file _**parameters/set_parameters_training_template.py**_ and run `sh run_training.sh`.

-The training results are saved in **_caroSegDeep/EXAMPLE/RESULTS/TRAINING_**

 To launch the segmentation, run `sh run_segmentation.sh`.
 The code will segment all images countain in the folder:
  _**caroSegDeep/EXAMPLE/DATA/IMAGES**_.
-For each image, the user has to manually detect the far wall of the _CCA_.
-It is a homemade interface, the commands are listed below:
+Below are the commands for using the home interface:
 * _left click:_ set a point;
 * _ctrl+left click:_ leave the graphical interface;
 * _scroll click:_ reset.